Reflexology in Edinburgh

 possible to improve your state of mind using the body and vice versa.

-and anxiety to asthma and digestive problems.
+to asthma and digestive problems.

 What to expect in a session?